Tips on Fitting GaiaTone Fingerboards to Necks

 Congratulations on selecting GaiaTone for your next fingerboard project.
 Whether you are fitting a fingerboard to your next new violin or replacing a board on an older instrument, you’ll love the look and feel of GaiaTone as an alternative material to the increasingly rare ebony wood.

-GaiaTone, a material made from 100% post-consumer paper bound with a bio, non-petroleum, resin shares many of the important characteristics of the finest ebony.
+GaiaTone, a material made from 100% post-consumer paper bound with a non-petroleum, resin shares many of the important characteristics of the finest ebony.
 It is strong, and hard, offering excellent protection to the neck while retaining excellent acoustical properties.
 It is naturally black and has the feel of ebony.
 The strength and hardness of the material will reduce long-term maintenance — regular dressings and resurfacing requirements will be much reduced.

 Following are some tips to ease the installation process.